-Since this enigmatic word turns up in the title it’s important to be clear about what it means in the context of these notes.
+Since this enigmatic word turns up in the title of this blog it’s important to be clear about what it means in the context of these notes.

 Emptiness, for this writer, equates to the ineffable, immeasurable, movement of Creation.

 This is an emptiness that isn’t empty – which sounds very illogical indeed.
 Buddhists are familiar with the concept of an effulgent emptiness, and that’s the way the word is used here although the writer isn’t a Buddhist.

 It might be helpful to think of this emptiness as the quantum field of potential and possibilities that our quantum physicists describe.
 The illustration above is actually a photograph of the kind of activity these physicists observe within a tunnel called a Bubble Chamber.
 As you can see, there’s a lot going on and it’s far from empty.

 Some teachings avoid the word emptiness because it tends to be taken literally when not deeply explored.
 This can cause some brain operating systems to fall into the trap of nihilism, non-existence or voidness, which can be hard to escape.
 Other words for this Emptiness include Pure Awareness, Beingness, God, sunyata, Tao.
 “A rose by any other name …”